adaltas/node-nikita/src/link.coffee.md

           , (err, created) ->
             # It is possible to have collision if to symlink
             # have the same parent directory
-            return next err if err and err.code isnt 'EEXIST' do_dispatch()
+            return callback err if err and err.code isnt 'EEXIST' do_dispatch()
         do_dispatch = ->
           if options.exec